Best Indoor TV Aerial For Freeview In 2024

 If you want to watch Freeview (or YouView) on your telly over the air, without paying one of the pay-TV companies (like Sky or Virgin Media) you need an aerial.
 Either a big one on your roof, or a small one inside your house.

-The easiest way (and usually the cheapest) is to use an indoor TV aerial.
+The easiest way (and usually the cheapest) is to use an indoor aerial.

-YouView, the competing service that adds catch-up and on-demand programming via broadband, also requires an indoor TV aerial for its over-the-air channels.
+YouView, the competing service (that’s slowly disappearing, I have to say), adds catch-up and on-demand programming via broadband.
+It also requires an aerial for its over-the-air channels.

-Because Freeview channels are broadcast over the air, you need an aerial that will be able to interpret and turn those waves into pretty images on your telly.
+Because Freeview channels are broadcast over the air, you need an aerial that can interpret and turn those waves into pretty images on your TV.

 Back in the day, most houses and buildings had outdoor TV aerials, either up on the roof or possibly in your attic.
 While outdoor aerials usually offer the best signal reception, there are two potential issues with them:

-1. Some houses no longer have outdoor aerials – either the old ones broke down, or these are new buildings where no one bothered to put an outdoor aerial.
+1. Some houses no longer have outdoor aerials – either the old ones broke down, or new-builds where no one bothered to install one.

 2. Cabling needed: Connecting the outdoor aerial to your TV, means you need cables running from the aerial itself (on your roof!), to your indoor sockets (usually inside the walls) – and sometimes considerable cable length is needed.
 Plus, if you have an old house, the in-wall cables can sometimes malfunction.
 And, you need a socket in your TV room, preferably next to the TV itself.